meskoj/meskoj/README.md

 ## Contact Information 📬

-Feel free to reach out to me for collaboration, questions, or just a friendly chat!
+Feel free to reach me out for collaboration, questions, or just a friendly chat!
 Here's how you can get in touch:

 - **GitHub:** [Meskoj](https://github.com/meskoj)
 - **Email:** mmeschini001@gmail.com